-Bindir ng and Presentation of the Thesis 107

-Three Bound Copies of the Thesis 107

-Paper Weight and Printing
+Paper Weight and Printing 106

 One Electronic Copy of the Thesis

-Appendix A Form Templates 108
+Appendix A Form Templates 107

-11 Application for Approval for the Non-Use of Human Participants
+Ethics Application for Approval for the Non-Use of Human Participants 108

-Application for Approval for the Use of Human Participants
+Ethics Application for Approval for the Use of Human Participants in a Production

+Thesis S 109

-Attachment 1: Informed Consent Form for an Experimental Study
+Attachment 1: Informed Consent Form for an Experimental Study in a

-Attachment 1: Informed Consent Form for an Interview Study 114
+Production Thesis.

-Ethics Application for Approval of Use of Animals 115
+Application for Approval of Use of Animals.

-Registration Form
+ctual Property and Copyright Infringement Form

-red Forms for the Submission of Thesis to ProQuest
+Requi red Forms for the Submission of Thesis to ProQuest

-1 Publishing Options Form
+Publishing Options Form.

-Copyright Registration Form
+Copyright Registration Form.

-Master's Thesis Submission Form
+Master's Thesis Submission Form.

-Guide 2: Subject Categories
+Guide 2: Subject Categories 120

-Appendix B Guide for Use of Multimedia Materials and 124
+Appendix B Guide for Use of Multimedia Materials 122

-for Use of Multimedia Materials
+1 1 for Use of Multimedia Materials.

-Introductory Note
+Guide Introductory Note

 Labeling

 Notifying Your Readers

-Content 126
+Content

-In Closing 126
+In Closing

-Appendix C Guide to Intellectual Property and Copyright 127
+Appendix C Guide to Intellectual Property and Copyright

-Guide e to Intellectual Property and Copyright
+Guide to Intellectual Property and Copyright

-Definitions 128
+Definitions 126

-Intellectual Property 128
+Intellectual Property 126

-Copyright Law 128
+Copyright Law 126

-Fair Use 128
+Fair Use 126

-Public Domain 128
+Public Domain 126

-Open Licensing 129
+Open Licensing 127

-Using Protected Materials 129
+Using Protected Materials

-Books, Manuscripts, and Printed Materials
+Books, Manuscripts, and Printed Materials 127

 Poetry

-Music or Lyrics
+Music or Lyrics 127

 Photographs, Art Work, and Other Illustrations

 Videos, Movies, and Multimedia

-Consequences of Not Complying With Copyright Law 130
+Consequences of Not Complying With Copyright Law

-Section I Writing for Papers and Theses Writing... is a way of looking into darkness and seeing what cannot be seen.
+Writing... is a way of looking into darkness and seeing what cannot be seen.
 It is a way of listening in the silence, for what cannot be heard, of experiencing both the emptiness and the fullness of all that cannot be held in one's hands.